South India

 Cheraman Juma Masjid (Kodungallur)

-Cheraman Juma Masjid originally featured a traditional oil lamp similar to those found in Kerala temples, symbolising the adaptation of Islamic worship practices to local customs during the mosque’s early history.
+A Symbol of Adaptation: The mosque originally featured a traditional oil lamp similar to those found in Kerala temples, symbolising how early Islamic practices adapted to local customs.

 Cheraman Juma Masjid is located at Kodungallur in Thrissur district, Kerala, and is easily accessible from major towns in central Kerala.